 The Entrepreneurial Mindset Network has created an easy to understand, common sense and practical definition of the entrepreneurial mindset.
 It is quick to understand, easy to remember and of practical use in a diverse range of contexts.
 As an aid to memory, 1 essential entrepreneurial behaviour is allocated to each of the 7 letters in the word MINDSET.

-The strategic devlopment of values-based healthcare
+The strategic development of values-based healthcare

 Using these 7 behaviours as a framework, the Network has created a draft set of aims for the strategic development of values-based healthcare.
 The aims provide the basis for further debate and an exploration of the processes by which these aims could be achieved in practice.